greenelab/deep-review/sections/06_discussion.md

  of the class under consideration.
-Selvaraju et al. [@tag:Selvaraju2016_grad] attempted to alleviate this by combining gradients and guided backpropagation in Guided Grad-CAM: feature maps in the last convolutional layer were associated with classes using gradients, and the weighted activation of these feature maps was multiplied with the result of guided backpropagation to introduce more class specificity.
+Selvaraju et al. [@tag:Selvaraju2016_grad] attempted to alleviate this by combining gradients and guided backpropagation in Guided Grad-CAM (Class Activation Mapping).
+Feature maps in the last convolutional layer were associated with classes using gradients, and the weighted activation of these feature maps was multiplied with the result of guided backpropagation to introduce more class specificity.
 Note that these approaches still would